dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

   ### Set up our Webhook
   Once you've set up your Twilio trial account, you'll need to create a SMS Project and a phone number.
 I do not find Twilio's user interface easy to use, and I usually have to stumble around a bit before I can get anything done.
-But you'll need to create a new project of type "Programmaable SMS" and create a new phone number inside that project.
+But you'll need to create a new project of type "Programmable SMS" and create a new phone number inside that project.
 To create a new number, go to https://www.twilio.com/console/phone-numbers/incoming and click the plus sign to obtain a new number.
 Once you have the number, go ahead and click it.

   Note: for trial accounts, you will only be able to send and receive texts between your Twilio number and the phone you use to set up the trial.